howie1989/EtherSnoop/README.md

 Happy Snoopin’! 🕵️‍♂️🎉

-P.S. – Shoutout to ChatGPT for helping write most of this, because, let’s face it, I'm more into coding than writing whimsical README files!
+P.S. – Shoutout to ChatGPT for helping write most of this README, because, let’s face it, I'm more into coding than writing whimsical README files!